0din-ai/mjolnir/docs/dev-sessions/2025-12-10-1003-planning/plan.md

    - List any bugs or limitations discovered during testing
    - Reference future enhancements from spec (retries, API submission, etc.)
    - Note that this is early prototype, not production-ready

-5. **Create requirements.txt** (if not complete)
-   - Ensure all dependencies are listed with versions
-   - Test installation in clean virtual environment

 6. **Final Validation**
    - Review all phases complete